Child and Teen Checkups (C&TC)

 |SCREENING - Providing physical, mental, developmental, dental, hearing, vision, and other screening tests to detect potential problems|

 |DIAGNOSIS - Performing diagnostic tests to follow up when a risk is identified, and|

 |TREATMENT - Control, correct or reduce health problems found|

 Newborns, children, and adolescents, through the age of 20 who are eligible for Medicaid should get routine Child and Teen Checkups.
 There are over 500,000 children eligible for C&TC in Minnesota.

 Comprehensive and periodic screening, or well-child checkups are the foundation of the C&TC program.
-Periodic examinations or screenings are delivered according to the C&TC Schedule of Age-Related Screening Standards - updated 3/2016, also known as the Periodicity Schedule.
+Periodic examinations or screenings are delivered according to the C&TC Schedule of Age-Related Screening Standards, also known as the Periodicity Schedule.
+(This link includes both the new C&TC Schedule, effective October 1, 2017; and the current C&TC Schedule, effective through September 30, 2017.)
 This helps to assure that health problems are screened for, diagnosed, and treated early, before they become more complex and treatment becomes more costly.